 What better way to learn Korean than through Kpop?
 The Teuida app simulates conversations and even has female Kpop star Nancy from Momoland as a part of the simulation.
 Nancy herself speaks to the users and teaches them basic Korean through a POV-style conversation simulation.
 There are many speaking exercises, and the app offers feedback on your pronunciation through its voice recognition technology.

 Teuida is one of the most engaging Korean learning apps out there.
-The first lesson is free, but from then on, you will need to pay a monthly subscription fee of around $10.
+The first lesson is free, but from then on, you must pay a monthly subscription fee of around $10.
 The app is designed to help you with pronunciation through listening and repeating exercises.
 The app will give feedback on your pronunciation as well as a grade.
 Therefore, users must speak on the phone and get their evaluation (grade).
-It is not higher on the list because there is insufficient material on the app.
+It is not higher on the list because the app has insufficient material.
 While the interactions are fun and engaging, those serious about learning Korean must look at other apps to reach that level.
 However, it is easily the most fun app for learning Korean.

 Speechling: Learn Any Language

 Speechling is one of the best language-learning apps for improving your accent.
-Therefore, those interested in not just learning Korean but speaking like a native Korean should download this app.
-It has tons of free features, but if you want full access, you will need to pay $20 monthly for their premium membership.
+Therefore, those interested in learning Korean and speaking like a native Korean should download this app.
+It has many free features, but if you want full access, you must pay $20 monthly for their premium membership.
 You will be able to hear phrases spoken by real native Koreans.
 You can upload your recordings which will be listened to by a real Speechling coach who will then send back feedback on your pronunciation within 24 hours.
-While the app is not great for teaching grammar or structure, it is great for those that already know some level of Korean but do not sound like native Koreans.
+While the app is not great for teaching grammar or structure, it is great for those who already know some Korean level but does not sound like native Koreans.

 HelloTalk – Language Exchange

 Those who want to speak with a native Korean can do so on HelloTalk.
 It is not for shy learners and will require you to make a profile and video introduction.
-A search function will find matches for your target language, which in this case would be Korean.
+A search function will find matches for your target language, Korean.
 When you find a native Korean speaker, you can send them a message and even do a video call.
 The app counts the number of characters or time spent in one language, and once it hits the limit, it suggests you switch languages.
 Therefore, it works as a language exchange and is free!
-However, it offers translation options from within the app, which you will need to pay for.
-It has a social search feature where you can find language partners who live near you.
+However, it offers translation options from within the app, which you must pay for.
+It has a social search feature to find language partners who live near you.
 This is an excellent opportunity to have offline lessons.